Drop Biscuits and Gravy

 - 1/2 teaspoon pepper

 - Preheat oven to 450°.
 Whisk together flour, baking powder and salt.
 In another bowl, whisk together milk and butter; stir into dry ingredients just until blended.
-Divide dough into four portions and drop onto a parchment paper-lined baking sheet; bake until golden brown, 10-12 minutes.
+Divide dough into 4 portions and drop onto a parchment-lined baking sheet; bake until golden brown, 10-12 minutes.

 - In a small saucepan, cook and crumble sausage over medium heat until no longer pink, 4-5 minutes.
 Stir in butter until melted; sprinkle with flour.
 Gradually stir in milk, salt and pepper.
 Bring to a boil, stirring constantly; cook and stir 2 minutes.
 Serve over biscuits.